mreid/markreidname-hakyll/work/index.markdown

 <div class="section">
 Teaching
 ========
+I am developing and lecturing a new first year course, [The Craft of Computing (COMP1040)](http://programsandcourses.anu.edu.au/course/comp1040) with [Stephen Gould](http://users.cecs.anu.edu.au/~sgould/) in semester 2, 2015.
-I convened and co-lectured a course on [Information Theory (COMP2610)](http://cs.anu.edu.au/courses/COMP2610/) with [Aditya Menon](http://cs.anu.edu.au/user/5022) in semester 2, 2014.
-I previously taught this with [Edwin Bonilla](http://people.cecs.anu.edu.au/user/4101) in 2011 and 2012, and with Aditya in 2013.
+I am also convening a course on [Information Theory (COMP2610)](http://cs.anu.edu.au/courses/COMP2610/) which will be delivered by [Aditya Menon](http://cs.anu.edu.au/user/5022) and [Xinhua Zhang](http://users.cecs.anu.edu.au/~xzhang/) in semester 2, 2015.

+I previously taught COMP2610 with [Edwin Bonilla](http://people.cecs.anu.edu.au/user/4101) in 2011 and 2012, and with Aditya in 2013 and 2014.
 I also co-lectured [Advanced Topics in Statistical Machine Learning (COMP8650)](http://cs.anu.edu.au/courses/info/comp8650/overview) in semester 2, 2012.
 Some course material is available here:

 - [Information Theory (COMP2610/COMP6261)](/work/comp/2610/) – ANU, Semester 2, 2014.